 "Dearest Water" Clover,

-"Poem for Women Only" and "Driving to Town for Mangoes" forthcoming, Limberlost Review, Summer 2018.
+"Poem for Women Only" and "Driving to Town for Mangoes" forthcoming, Limberlost Review, Winter 2018.

 "Pieces in a Whole Mirror" and "A Mirror's Reply" Sugarhouse Review, Summer 2018.